 What Services Do You Provide?

-- The answer to this isn't as obvious as you think, so break it down and ask specific questions:
+The answer to this isn't as obvious as you think, so break it down and ask specific questions:

 - Do they sort, clean, price, and stage the merchandise?
 Do they provide tables and display cases?